darrenhatcher/quartz-health-poll/README.md

 ## Health Metrics
 This specific script performs an AQL query to retrieve certain health statistics for the SIEM.
 These can be enabled for sending to the syslog destination by adding to the dictionary **gMetrics_to_use**.
-As a general AQL query may return many unwanted, this permits filtering to what you want to onward send.
+As a general AQL query may return many unwanted results, this permits filtering to what you want to onward send.

 The AQL query can be for other purposes, but the function to parse and forward would need to be adjusted to suit.